Margaret of Provence: During the Seventh Crusade

 Margaret accompanied Louis on the Seventh Crusade (their first).
 Her sister Beatrice also joined.
 Though initially the crusade met with some success, such as the capture of Damietta in 1249, it became a disaster after the king's brother was killed and the king then captured.

 Queen Margaret was responsible for negotiations and gathering enough silver for his ransom.
 She was thus for a brief time the only woman ever to lead a crusade.
-In 1250, while in Damietta, where she earlier in the same year successfully maintained order, she gave birth to Prince John Tristan.
+In 1250, while in Damietta, where she earlier in the same year successfully maintained order, she gave birth to John Tristan.